iainctduncan/papers/source/features_usage.rst

   (send* 'msg-target 'set msg)

 This facility allows one to orchestrate complex activity in a Max patch without having predetermined connection paths.
+The results of messages so sent (as with patch-cable messages) are determined entirely by the semantics of the receiver.

 Buffers & Tables
 --------------------------------------------------------------------------------
 Max contains two types of globally-accessible objects for storing arrays of numerical data: the **buffer** and the **table**.
-Buffers are typically used to store floating-point sample data while tables are typically used to store integers.
+Buffers are typically used to store floating-point sample data while tables are typically used to store integers, but either can be used for either.
 Both provide the programmer the ability to use indexed collections, and can have names, allowing objects that are not connected to a given buffer or table object to interact with them.
 The main use for buffers is as a container